GoruAkiba/socketStats/readme.md

 ![dashboard](https://cdn.discordapp.com/attachments/664516457542975492/746637803332304966/unknown.png)

 </center>
 This dashboard is based on Bootstrap and chart.js.
-For the comunication we open a websocket using socket.io
+For the communication we open a websocket using socket.io

 installing this package will complete all requirements.
 Your project will automatically create a websocket server and open new routing following `http://localost:8080/gb-status`. or `<project_url>/gb-status`